-If you’re one of the lucky people who have the opportunity to explore this idyllic region of Italy and you’re planning to connect between two of Tuscany’s most famous destinations, Pisa and Florence, then this guide is for you.
+If you’re one of the lucky people who has the opportunity to explore this idyllic region of Italy and you’re planning to connect between two of Tuscany’s most famous destinations, Pisa and Florence, then this guide is for you.

-Getting from Pisa to Florence, or vice versa should be a breeze and in this guide, I’ll be outlining in detail exactly how to do so.
+Getting from Pisa to Florence, or vice versa, should be a breeze and in this guide, I’ll be outlining in detail exactly how to do so.
 Whether by train, by bus or by car, I’ve got you covered.

 Pisa to Florence Train